Term Life

 Here is a representative monthly premium comparison for a $500,000 death benefit, non-smoker, preferred health class, based on 2025 market rates:

 The premium gap widens with age because the insurer is absorbing higher mortality risk for each additional year of coverage.
-A 40-year-old male buying a 40-year term will be covered until 80 — years in which mortality rates rise sharply according to CDC National Center for Health Statistics actuarial tables.
+A 40-year-old male buying this coverage will be insured until 80, years in which mortality rates rise sharply according to CDC National Center for Health Statistics actuarial tables.

 When Does the 30 Year vs 40 Year Term Life Comparison Favor the Longer Policy?